Daij-Djan/DDUtils/README.md

 <li><b>NSOperation+UserInfo [ios+osx] + demo</b> - Category that adds a userInfo dictionary property to ANY NSOperation.
 (The included test app shows this working with AFNetworking!)

-<li><b>NSObject+MethodSwizzle [ios+osx]</b> - I found myself doing a lot of swizzling recently, so I added this category.
+<li><b>NSObject+MethodSwizzle [ios+osx] + demo</b> - I found myself doing a lot of swizzling recently, so I added this category.
 I especially like mikeash's neat trick of swizzling a method of ANY class with a C Function you provide!

 <li><b>UIFont+RegisterURL [ios]</b> - This category enables you to load a UIFont from ANY url.
 The url can be local or remote.
 It can also point to local a folder (or a NSBundle) to load fonts from there :) Last but not least it provides a convenience method fontWithName:size:ifNeededLoadURL: